MoseleyBioinformaticsLab/MESSES/_sources/tutorial.rst.txt

 -------

 --silent  This option specifies what warnings should be printed. "full" will silence all warnings, "nuisance" will only silence warnings that
-          have been deemed to be a nuisance in some cirumstances, and "none" will silence no warnings which is the default.
+          have been deemed to be a nuisance in some circumstances, and "none" will silence no warnings which is the default.

 --pds  This option specifies that a protocol-dependent schema should be used with the command and where to read the file from.
 If "-" is given,
        the PDS will be read from stdin, anything else is interpreted as a filepath.
 If the PDS is an Excel file, the default sheet name to read in is